ScottsC0de/password-generator/README.md

 A random password generator powered by JavaScript

 ## Description

-This webpage was created to demonstrate how JavaScript can manipulate and add interactivity to a HTML.
-An of example of generating a random password was used.
-Using Web APIs, JavaScript was able to grab a button from my HTML file and perform a function when the user clicks the button.
-Within this function, prompts are sent to the user's screen asking for input.
-The input boxes ask how many characters the user would like in their password, and if they'd like to include uppercase, lowercase, number, and/or symbol values.
-Once everything is selected, JavaScript is able to have the output of the function be displayed as text on the page.
+This webpage was created to demonstrate how JavaScript can manipulate HTML elements and add *interactivity* to a webpage.
+An example of generating a random secure password was used.
+Using JavaScript, I was able to grab a button element from my HTML file and perform a function when the user clicks that button.
+Within this function are variable declarations, if else statements, for loops, methods, and mathematical operations.
+The function was built to send prompts to the user's screen asking for input.
+The input boxes ask how many characters the user would like in their password and if they'd like to include uppercase, lowercase, number, and/or special character values.
+Once everything is selected, JavaScript is able to display the output of the function (a new password) as text on the page using a Web API.
 This was an excellent example of how JavaScript powers a webpage.

+During this project, I learned how to apply logic to code and successfully use JavaScript.
+Every single thing that happens on the page had to be coded.
+All potential user actions were taken into consideration.
+It made me break down the process step by step, figuring out whether if else statements, for loops, methods, and/or mathematical operations needed to be used.
+I also learned how to work with variables, use the prompt() and alert() methods, and how to apply a Web API.
+Accomplishment was acheived as soon as the webpage began functioning properly and the passwords generated were random and secure based on the users criteria.
+Ultimately, the project was fun, helped me learned so much about JavaScript, and gave me resuable code for future projects if I ever need to generate random values.

-## User
+## Usage

 Upon clicking the link to the webpage (see "Links" below), the user will be directed a single webpage.
-Here, the user will see a Password Generator, with a text placeholder and a button.
+Once there, the user will see a password generator with a textarea placeholder and a button.
 The placeholder tells the user to click the button.
-Once the button is clicked, answer the oncoming prompts to fill your random password criteria.
-You are allowed to include uppercase, lowercase, numbers and symbols.
+Once the button is clicked, answer the oncoming prompts to fill the random password criteria.
+You are allowed to include uppercase, lowercase, numbers, and symbols.
 You must choose at least one.
-Failure to comply with any prompt results in the program terminating.
+You may type "yes" or "no" with upper or lowercase letters.
+Failure to comply with any prompt results in an alert telling the user to please try again with a correct input option.
+Hitting the cancel button also results in the program stopping.
 The user can then restart by pressing the button again.
+Once a password is generated, the user must highlight the text and press "Copy".

+See "Video" below for a demonstration.

 ## Links

+    *

+    *

 ## Video

 ## Screenshots

+![alt text]: